plippe/blog/_posts/2018-06-01-exercism-driven-learning.md

 unchanged: 0, updated: 0, new: 1
 ```

-Lets have a look at what was just downloaded.
+Let's have a look at what was just downloaded.

 ``` sh
 $ cd /Users/pvinchon/exercism/rust/hello-world